Plotprojects/plot-titanium-module/readme.md

 The following snippet has to be added to one of your scripts used to initialize your application (usually app.js or alloy.js):
 ```
 var plot = require('com.plotprojects.ti');
-plot.initPlot({ publicToken: 'REPLACE_ME', notificationFilterEnabled: false });
+plot.initPlot({ notificationFilterEnabled: false });
 ```

-You can obtain the public token at: http://www.plotprojects.com/getourplugin/
+Create the configuration file assets/plotconfig.json.
+A default implementation including your public token can be obtained from https://admin.plotprojects.com (visit http://www.plotprojects.com/getourplugin/ to create a free account).

 When your app also targets IOS, then it is also required to specify why your app requires location services.
 You do that in your plist.
 Add the following lines to _tiApp.xml_ at the _ios/plist/dict_ element:
 ```